Thomas M. Sullivan

 Tom Sullivan is a business news anchor for the Fox Business Network, who also hosts a syndicated radio talk show formerly on the Fox News Radio network.

 Early career

 A Seattle native, he moved to the San Francisco, California, area in the early 1970s and later was transferred to Sacramento, California, and now lives in the New York City area.

-He spent four years as a Washington Highway Patrolman (1969-1973) before moving to Sacramento, Ca to pursue a career in the field of accounting.
+He spent four years as a Washington State Patrolman (1969-1973) before moving to California to pursue a career in the field of accounting with Price Waterhouse.

 Media work

 Sullivan worked as financial editor for both KFBK and for KCRA-TV from 1980 to 2007.
 In 2007, Sullivan left Sacramento to host a show on the Fox Business Network.
 His radio show became nationally syndicated by Fox News Radio.
+In 2017, Tom left Fox altogether and continued his radio syndication with Talk Media Network.

+Retirement

+In April 2025, Tom Sullivan announced his retirement from his daily radio show.
+In an interview with affiliate WPHM he announced plans to produce a new podcast.